 This approach helps children learn and hone their abilities by letting them learn things through first-hand experience.
 This approach is more effective than educating children by forcing them to listen to somebody else’s perspective.

 This is a key aspect of the Reggio Emilia Approach since this type of learning is about the children’s freedom to choose what to learn when to learn it, and how long they can keep their attention towards a certain subject.
+Child-led learning also gives importance to self-paced learning where in there is no pressure to get high grades and such.

 The approach believes that children can learn by themselves through pure curiosity, exploration, and creativity.
+They are the active participants in learning as they experience everything first-hand.

 Like the concept of the “100 Languages of Children”, the approach asserts that there are multiple ways children can effectively express themselves.